OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics-runbooks/index.md

 ---
 title: Calculating DORA metrics with Runbooks
-description: Learn how to measure the performance of your deployments using the DORA metrics and a custom runbook
+description: Learn how to measure the performance of your deployments using the DORA metrics and a custom runbook.
 author: matthew.casperson@octopus.com
 visibility: private
-published: 2999-01-01
+published: 2022-05-25-1400
 metaImage: blogimage-calculatingdorametrics-2022.png
 bannerImage: blogimage-calculatingdorametrics-2022.png
 bannerImageAlt: A book with arms and legs holds an oversized magnifying glass over a laptop highlighting a table with three columns.
+isFeatured: false
 tags:
+  - DevOps
+  - Runbooks Series
- - Octopus
+  - Runbooks
 ---

-The [DevOps Research and Assessment (DORA)](https://www.devops-research.com/research.html) annual report captures input from tens of thousands of professionals worldwide, and ranks the performance of software development teams using four key metrics:
+The [DevOps Research and Assessment (DORA)](https://www.devops-research.com/research.html) annual report captures input from thousands of professionals worldwide, and ranks the performance of software development teams using four key metrics:

-* Deployment Frequency - How often an organization successfully releases to production.
+- Deployment Frequency - How often an organization successfully releases to production.
-* Lead Time for Changes - The amount of time it takes a commit to get into production.
+- Lead Time for Changes - The amount of time it takes a commit to get into production.
-* Change Failure Rate - The percentage of deployments causing a failure in production.
+- Change Failure Rate - The percentage of deployments causing a failure in production.
-* Time to Restore Service - How long it takes an organization to recover from a failure in production.
+- Time to Restore Service - How long it takes an organization to recover from a failure in production.

 A challenge for teams is then how to calculate these metrics.
-Fortunately, Octopus captures most of the raw information required to generate these metrics, and in this post you'll learn how to query the Octopus API to produce a DORA scorecard with a custom runbook.
+Fortunately, Octopus captures most of the raw information required to generate these metrics.

+In this post, you learn how to query the Octopus API to produce a DORA scorecard with a custom runbook.

 ## Prerequisites

 This post uses GitHub Actions as a CI server.
 GitHub Actions are free for public git repositories, so you only need a GitHub account to get started.

-The sample runbook script is written against Python 3, which can be downloaded from the [Python website](https://www.python.org/downloads/).
+The sample runbook script is written against Python 3, which can be [downloaded from the Python website](https://www.python.org/downloads/).

 The example runbook source code can be found on [GitHub](https://github.com/OctopusSamples/DoraMetrics).
-Tweaks and updates to the script will be found on the GitHub repo, so be sure to check here for the latest version.
+Tweaks and updates to the script can be found on the GitHub repo, so be sure to check for the latest version.

 ## Producing build information

 [Build information](https://octopus.com/docs/packaging-applications/build-servers/build-information) provides additional metadata for packages referenced in an Octopus deployment or runbook.
 Build information packages are separate artifacts stored on the Octopus server with the same package ID and version as the package they represent.
 This allows Octopus to track metadata for all kinds of packages, whether stored in the built-in feed or hosted on external repositories.

-Build information captures information such as the commits that are included in the compiled artifact and lists of work items (known as issues in GitHub) that were closed.
+Build information captures information such as the commits that are included in the compiled artifact and lists of work items (known as issues in GitHub) that are closed.

 The [xo-energy/action-octopus-build-information](https://github.com/xo-energy/action-octopus-build-information) action provides the ability to create and upload a build information package.
 The step below shows an example of the action: